Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "But f’real, this is why I pester ‘ya," He finally broke the silence, in a slightly quieter but no less playful tone.
 "It’s *fun* to banter, *yijao?"*

-*"What* banter?!
+"*What* banter?!
 All you’ve done is bounce your muscles at me like a bad movie villain!"

 "Well, how ‘bout this bit o’ conversation right here?"

 "Wh--*no!* Couldn’t you talk about, oh, *anything* else at all?!"

-"Well, okay...how’s gossip at th’ Commune?"
+"Well, okay... how’s gossip at th’ Commune?"

 "Same as always.
 Try again!"